ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Preconditions:

 * A test BPI system is available and functional.
-* At least two independent sources of external non-authoritative, non-deterministic are available that produce the same input data.
+* At least two independent sources of external non-authoritative, non-deterministic data are available that produce the same input data.
 * A test workstep has been created that requires external non-authoritative, non-deterministic input data.

 Test Steps: